Government loans: Help for Small Businesses

 Is a lack of security stopping you securing finance for your start-up?
 Learn more about how government loans and guarantee schemes can help you secure funding for your new business.

-Why would you use a government loan?
+Why would you use a government loan to fund a small business?

-You may want to grow your existing business, expanding operations or diversifying into new products or services.
+You want to grow your existing business

 The other main reason for exploring government-approved loans is if you’ve been unable to access finance from other sources due to a lack of security.